 Emergent circumstances are defined as “world events that affect a specific group of F-1 students and which causes them to suffer severe economic hardship, including, but not limited to natural disasters, wars and military conflicts, national or international financial crises.”

-To apply for off-campus employment, contact your Designated School Official (DSO) to approve the reason and recommend off-campus employment as the first part of the application process.
+To apply for an off-campus job, contact your Designated School Official (DSO) to approve the reason and recommend off-campus employment as the first part of the application process.
 It’s important to know that you cannot begin working while your application is still being processed so apply early to start when you receive an offer of employment.
 If approved, you may work 20 hours per week.

 CPT (Curricular Practical Training)